-At just over 1,092' in length Dock #8 is the largest of the seven drydocks on the grounds of the Norfolk Naval Shipyard (NNSY) in Portsmouth, VA.
+At just over 1,092' in length Dock #8 is the largest of the seven drydocks on the grounds of the Norfolk Naval Shipyard (NNSY).
 Opened in 1942, it is also the newest, designed to hold aircraft carriers, the largest ships in the naval fleet and among the largest mobile objects of any kind in the world.

-As part of a recent refurbishment Dock #8 now features the largest, most intricately designed vertical reciprocating conveyor (also known as a VRC or vertical lift) made by PFlow Industries.
+As part of a recent refurbishment Dock #8 now features the largest, most intricately designed vertical reciprocating conveyor made by PFlow Industries.
 The US Navy commissioned the VRC to move materials and equipment used to build, repair and modernize the Navy's largest ships to and from the top and bottom of the drydock.

 Previously a large overhead crane had been used to move equipment and materials, but each move required numerous planning sessions, extensive safety measures and a ten man team to execute.
 Seeking a far simpler solution the Navy turned to PFlow who had designed a similar, though less complex lift for their shipyard in Puget Sound ten years earlier.

 To withstand the harsh marine environment every metal part was hot-dip galvanized (HDG), and most non-metal parts are polycarbonate, UV resistant plastic.
 All other components, including controls, cables and electronics were designed and specified to withstand extensive saltwater exposure.